biyer108/DataVisHw2/HW2-report.md

 1) I first worked with removing Blank Rows within the file.
 2) Then removed the Gross Column.
 3) Finally, I trimmed the Movie titles so that leading and subsequent spaces would be removed.
+4) Next I filled all the blank values with N/A for the text type columns.
+I went through a text facet and replaced blank or " " with N/A.
+5) I changed Run Time and Rating to numerical values and replaced blanks with 0s.
+6) I then edited votes by removing the commas from it and then converting it into a numerical value.
+I then replaced the blanks with 0s.
+7) For the second step of data cleaning, I added a bunch of text filters to stop those specific values (Roman Numerals) from appearing in the list.
+8) I then applied a text facet to first remove the parenthesis, then remove any strings after a space.
+After that I added a dash and the same year after any data that has only 1 year.
+After all this, I split the data into 2. with the dash as the delimiter for startyear and end year.
+9) For the third task, I created a new column based off of the Rating column.
+I used a bunch of if statements to determin whether it was a super hit, hit, average, flop, or not known.

 ## Analyzed Clean Data